insin/manage-twitter-engagement/README.md

 **Manage extra "engagement" on Twitter by hiding Retweets and algorithmic timeline tweets (Retweetlikes‽)**

-Adds controls to toggle display of Retweets and Retweetlikes to your Twitter profile box - Retweetlikes are hidden by default.
+Adds controls to your Twitter profile box to toggle display of Retweets and Retweetlikes — Retweetlikes are hidden by default.

 Retweets and Retweetlikes are also highlighted to make them stand out from other tweets when visible.